 ENG 230 British Literature I (A,H).
 Explores works from British literature written between 800 and 1800, including those of such writers as Chaucer, Shakespeare and Milton.
 Examines various styles, forms, and genres.
 3 Cr.
 Every Semester.

 ENG 231 British Literature II (A,H).
 Explores British literature written from 1800 to the present, including works by writers such as Wordsworth, Browning, Yeats and Woolf.
 3 Cr.
 Every Semester.

-ENG 232 Women and British Short Fiction: Shelley to Woolf (A).
+ENG 232 Women and British Short Fiction: Shelley to Woolf (A,H,W).
 Surveys the short story from the early nineteenth to the early twentieth centuries, paying particular attention to the spread of new genres (the detective story, for example).
 Emphasize women’s contributions to the genre, especially as innovators in the fields of Gothic and sensation tales.
 3 Cr.